 - Priority Pass airport lounge access – This might be my favorite travel secret ever.
 It’s kind of changed my whole thought process around delayed flights and layovers.
 I earned Priority Pass when I signed up for the Chase Sapphire Reserve® last year

 - Southwest Companion Pass – This is almost too good to be true.
 With the Southwest Companion Pass, every time you book a flight you can bring a companion with you for just the cost of taxes & fees!
-My friend Wendy just scored one of these and has already saved $600 in airfare that she would have spent to bring her husband with on several trips.
+Many of us on the team have or have had the Companion Pass

 - Big welcome bonuses – Most credit cards will attempt to catch your eye with an initial welcome bonus.
 Typically, you’ll need to spend a certain amount of money within a set period of time after you open the card to earn these points